 “I can’t get on the Wi-Fi.”
 How many times have I heard that phrase?
 Just about every day in class, often in the library, and practically hourly at the help desk.
 To hear people tell it, you’d think our network was an unstable relic.

-Working in the ITS department, I’m part of the team who has to write, edit, and test the Wi-Fi guides.
-Mac, Windows, iPhone, Android, all online at www.metrostate.edu/wireless or in print at the ITS front desk and the Library.
-Long hours of troubleshooting have taught me most students are just making one of the following mistakes:
+Working in the ITS department, I’m part of the team that has to write, edit and test the Wi-Fi guides for Mac, Windows, iPhone, and Android, all of which are available online at metrostate.edu/wireless or in print at the ITS front desk and the Metropolitan State University Library.
+Long hours of troubleshooting have taught me that most students are just making one of the following mistakes:

-You’re probably on the wrong network.
-Metro students should be using Metrostate.
+1. You’re probably on the wrong network.
+Metro students should be using “Metrostate.”
 Why?
-Well, StarLAN will kick you off after four hours; Metrostate won’t log you out until you have to change your StarID password (every 6 months).
-StarLAN is designed so students visiting from other MnSCU schools can use their StarIDs to get online.
+Well, “StarLAN” will kick you off after four hours, yet “Metrostate” won’t log you out until you have to change your StarID password (every 6 months).
+“StarLAN” is designed so students visiting from other MnSCU schools can use their StarIDs to get online.
 Consider it a backup option.

-Double-check those checkboxes.
+2. Double-check those checkboxes.
 You followed the guide, and it worked the first time, but coming back to campus later you’re offline again.
 You probably missed a checkbox.
 This is most common on Windows laptops, but it’s a problem for every device.
 Easy to fix!